 Deal with disasters

-Even the best prepared among us can put a foot in the puddle that’s deeper than we anticipated.
+Even the best prepared among us can put a foot in a puddle that’s deeper than we anticipated.
 To protect your shoes and your feet, it’s really important to get those wet shoes off as soon as you can.

 Dry them by stuffing them with newspaper and placing them somewhere at room temperature where there’s adequate ventilation.
 Never put wet shoes on the radiator or close to the fire because they’ll curl and crack.